 Most people get nervous before interviews.
-Job interviews are an important step in getting what you want out of your career so it’s normal to feel some pre-game jitters.
+Job interviews in Hong Kong are an important step in getting what you want out of your career so it’s normal to feel some pre-game jitters.

 However an interview doesn’t have to be daunting.
 The key to success is job interview preparation.
 Preparation is what will give you confidence.
 Here are some interview tips to prepare you for the interview.